-Backbends are one of the prettiest pose amongst other type of poses, but yet it can be challenging to keep the right alignments.
-Without the right alignments and simply relying on flexibility, our joints might get injured in this pose.
-During our teacher training we always approach the backbends a step by step to ensure the sustainability of the pose and to safely enter the body with it.
+Backbends are among the prettiest poses, but it can be challenging to maintain the correct alignment while doing them.
+Without the proper alignment and if we rely solely on flexibility, our joints can easily get injured in these poses.
+That’s why during our teacher training we always approach backbends step by step, to ensure a) the sustainability of the pose and b) to allow the body to safely enter the pose.

 Start by working on your cobra.
 Lay flat on the floor, look back and ensure that your legs are hip-width distance apart.
-Then place your palms firmly on to the mat, fingertips facing forward and in line with your chest.
-Elbows are pressing into your ribs.
-Press your hips down, and feel the lengthening of your spine.
+Then place your palms firmly onto the mat, fingertips facing forward and in line with your chest, and elbows pressing against your ribs.
+Press your hips down and feel the lengthening of your spine.
 Inhale, slowly press up and lift up your chest off the mat.
-Squeeze the elbows into your ribs.
-Lengthen your spine, including your neck.
+Squeeze your elbows tighter into your ribs, and lengthen your spine, including your neck.

-Warning: the point of the pose is not to push your torso up with your arms and drop your head down.
+Warning: the point of this pose is not to push your torso up with your arms and drop your head down.
 That’s unhealthy for your spine!
-We would like to have extension on your spine instead.
+The goal is to achieve extension of your spine instead.

 Cobra with hands off the mat

-Then, with the same alignments of the Cobra.
-Hover your palms off the mat.
-Then relax your glutes.
-This way, you will use your back muscles and not relying on your arms to push up.
+Then, with those same alignments, raise and hover your palms over the mat.
+Now relax your glutes.
+This way, you will use your back muscles and not rely on your arms to push upwards.
 Hold for five breaths, then exhale and release.

-Lay flat on your tummy on the floor.
+Lay flat on your stomach on your mat.
 Extend your arms next to your body, palms facing up.
-Then make sure that your legs are at hip-width distance apart.
-Press your hips down and feel the lengthening of your spine, especially on your lower back.
-Inhale, lift up your arms, open your chest and simultaneously lift up both legs balancing on your hips.
+Make sure that your legs are hip-width distance apart, then press your hips down and feel the lengthening of your spine, especially on your lower back.
+Inhale, lift up your arms, open your chest and simultaneously lift up both legs, balancing on your hips.
 Keep your shoulders back and down.
 Spread your fingers and toes.
 Try to lift up equally in between your arms and legs.
-Hold for five breaths, and then exhale, release.
+Hold for five breaths, then exhale and release.

-Then, still laying on your tummy.
-Bend both knees and reach with your hands back and hold your ankles.
-Flex your feet.
-Making sure that your knees are still at hip-width distance apart, press your hips down.
+Next, still laying on your stomach, bend both knees and reach back with your hands and grab hold of your ankles.
+Now flex your feet, making sure that your knees remain at hip-width distance apart and press your hips down.
 Then inhale, and kick back your legs and lift your chest and pull your arms in.
 Balancing on your hips, try to lift equally between the legs and the chest.
-If in any moment you feel knees discomfort, back off the mat and return into practicing Locust pose.
-Hold for five breaths and then, exhale and release.
+If at any moment you feel discomfort in your knees, back off and return to practicing Locust pose.
+Hold for five breaths, then exhale and release.

-As all backbends, we need to flex the spine to release the tension that we have been building during the extension of the spine.
-This will be easily done by coming into Child Pose.
-From being flat on your tummy, press your hands and your knees to the mat and roll back into Child Pose.
-Either having your knees together or apart, push your hips down gently onto your heels to have a nice relief.
+After completing any backbend, we need to flex the spine to release the tension that we have been building during the extension of the spine.
+This is easily done by coming into Child Pose.
+After completing the Cobra, Locust and Bow poses and from your lying (on your stomach) position, press your hands and knees into the mat and roll back into Child Pose, with your buttocks touching your heels.
+You may either have your knees together or apart to deepen the stretch, and likewise, your arms may be alongside your torso with your hands towards your feet, or you may stretch them out in front of you, which also helps to stretch out the upper back.
+Push your hips down gently onto your heels and feel the welcome relief.